-The self-certification form can be obtained on the PPF website [link].
+The self-certification form can be obtained on the PPF website, www.ppf.co.uk, in the Levy payers section.
 Completed self-certification forms together with any supporting evidence must be received by the Board via email by the Measurement Time but early application is strongly encouraged so that the Board has time to make further enquiries if necessary.
 The email address to which the Certificate and any supporting documentation should be sent to is information@ppf.gsi.gov.uk